China Public Health Summer Abroad Program

 Following the classroom courses, all students will have the option to head to China’s capital city, Beijing for a week-long cultural immersion experience.
 In Beijing, students will partake in guided tours of various cultural sites such as the Great Wall of China, Tiananmen Square, and the Forbidden City.
 Students also will involve themselves in cultural activities such as attending the Peking Opera, taking kung fu lessons, and visiting traditional hutongs to enjoy tea with some local residents.

 It is a well-known fact that China is the most populous nation in the world.
 But here’s a question for you: how the does a country—especially one in the midst of rapid economic development—provide health care to 1.3 billion people?
 Through this program, students will learn about China’s complex and fascinating healthcare system along with other healthcare systems around the world.
-During their coursework, students will be introduced to various aspects (cultural, social, economic, epidemiologic) of the country’s healthcare system.
+During their coursework, students will be introduced to various aspects (cultural, social, economic, epidemiological) of the country’s healthcare system.
 Since the course will be delivered on location in China, the classroom lessons will be augmented through a series of field visits and real world observations.
 Further, China’s recent health reform strategies will be critically examined through directed readings, seminar lectures, and discussions with leaders of the Chinese healthcare system.
 The course also will examine the financing of the health care system and will evaluate and analyze how providers are incentivized and paid.
 To provide a comprehensive understanding of the health sector organization, students will visit a number of sites including primary care centers, tertiary hospitals, public health entities, traditional Chinese medicine practitioners, and research organizations.
 Also, students will travel to areas in rural China to learn how health care is provided outside the country’s major urban areas.
+Graduate students will also be placed in various healthcare organizations to complete individual culminating field projects.

 SPHU-4892-01 focuses on the application of student knowledge and skills into service delivery.
 Following the SPHU-4560 – Health Systems of China course, students are placed in teams of three (two Tulane students and one local Chinese university student) and are integrated into the daily operations healthcare organizations in the Shanghai metro area.
 Students will complete approximately 40 hours of work at their organizations.